PancakeBunny-finance/Bunny/docs/faq.rst

 Which rewards get compounded?
 ================================================

-Currently all the farms get compounded except for the BUNNY Staking farm and the BUNNY/BNB farm.
-The BUNNY rewards that come out of all pools, currently are not compounded.
-Only the CAKE and flip rewards are auto-compounded.
+Currently, all the farms get compounded except for the BUNNY Staking farm and the BUNNY/BNB farm.

+When the user executes a Claim on their profits in a given Pool, they receive 70% of the profit's value in the respective auto-compounded farm token, and receive 30% of the profit's value in BUNNY.

 What is the Fee Structure?
 ================================================